 Outcome: What is the intended outcome of the research question?

 As indicated before, an EBP research paper does not focus on research; instead, it focuses on a body of knowledge or evidence.
 For that matter, when writing an EBP paper, you only collect data from literature produced on your chosen topic.
 A confusing bit when researching evidence to use is deciding on what level of evidence to use.
-There are systematic reviews, literature reviews, white papers, opinion papers, practice papers, peer-reviewed journals, critically appraised topics, RCTs, Case-controlled studies, or cohort studies; you name it.
+There are systematic reviews, literature reviews, white papers, opinion papers, practice papers, peer-reviewed journals, critically appraised topics, RCTs, Case-controlled studies, or cohort studies, you name it.
 You must decide which level of evidence is appropriate.
-It trickles down to the validity, reliability, and credibility of the scholarly source.
+It trickles down to the scholarly source's validity, reliability, and credibility.
 Your methodology should include:

-You can further choose to use knowledge as evidence based on authority, a priori, theory, and tenacity, as advised by Fawcet and Garity in their book Evaluating research for evidence-based nursing practice.
+You can further choose to use knowledge as evidence based on authority, a priori, theory, and tenacity, as advised by Fawcett and Garity in their book Evaluating research for evidence-based nursing practice.

 Like any other professional research setting, the discussion section often discusses the changed practice, implementation approach, and evaluation strategies.
 This can be your approach as well in your EBP paper.
 However, go further to explore how the findings led to a given change in practice, the efficiency after that, and suggest the best strategy for implementing the change in your chosen organization.
 Make comparisons if necessary.